isomerpages/cpf-govbenefits/pages/Cost of Living Special Payment.md

 You are eligible for the COL Special Payment, if:

+* You must be a Singapore citizen, residing in Singapore;

-* You are a Singaporean aged 21 years old or above in 2023;
+* You must aged 21 years old or above in 2023;

 * Your Assessable Income (AI) for Year of Assessment (YA) 2022 is $100,000 or below; and